 Asphalt shingles are a very popular choice with homeowners because they are economical, easy to install, and widely available.
 Asphalt shingles are actually made of a woven fiberglass base and then covered with a waterproof asphalt coating.
 The shingles are then topped with ceramic granules that shield the shingle from harmful UV rays.

 Asphalt shingles are available in a range of colors and styles, making it easy to achieve the look you have in mind.
 Many come with a warranty or 30-year guarantee.

 While it can add curb appeal and value to your home, make sure you’re up for the maintenance required with wood shingles and shakes.
 Make sure they are installed with copper or zinc strips to discourage the growth of moss or mildew.
-And as the roof ages, the natural preservatives in the wood leach out, making it prone to drying, splitting, and wood rot.
-Have you roof regularly inspected (at least once a year) to keep it looking sharp and prevent any major damage.
+As the roof ages, the natural preservatives in the wood leach out, making it prone to drying, splitting, and wood rot.
+Have your roof regularly inspected to keep it looking sharp and prevent any major damage.

 Slate is one of the best types of roof because it is incredibly dense rock, making it tough and durable.
 While it is labor-intensive (and therefore expensive) to install, natural slate gives back in durability and curb appeal unlike that of any other shingle material.